njsmith/zs/doc/index.rst

 becomes a record in a ZS file.
 But ZS has a number of advantages over these traditional formats:

+.. all measurements on this page use tera/giga/mega in the SI sense, i.e., 10^whatever, not 2^whatever.

+   actual sizes:
+     eng-us-all 3-gram uncompressed: 10165995927614 bytes
+        as distributed: 1278862975747 bytes
+        zs file with, lzma, -z 0e, 384k block size: 753997475853 bytes

 * ZS files are **small**: ZS files (optionally) store data in compressed form.
 The 3-gram counts from the 2012 US English release of the `Google N-grams
   <http://storage.googleapis.com/books/ngrams/books/datasetsv2.html>`_
   are distributed as a set of gzipped text files in tab-separated format, and take 1.3 terabytes of space.
-Uncompressed, this data set comes to more than 9 terabytes (and would be even more if loaded into a database).
-The same data in a ZS file with the default settings (bzip2 compression) takes just 0.8 terabytes -- more than 35% smaller than the current distribution format, and 11x smaller than the raw data.
+Uncompressed, this data set comes to more than 10 terabytes (and would be even more if loaded into a database).
+The same data in a ZS file with the default settings (LZMA compression) takes just 0.75 terabytes -- this is more than 41% smaller than the current distribution format, and 13.5x smaller than the raw data.

 ..
 Benchmarks in next paragraph: